 - 5.2.1 Methods to acclimatize employees who are working in hot environments: - If they are not accustomed to working in warm or hot environments, they should start work slowly and pick up the pace gradually. - Assign employees to less physically demanding tasks during their first 14 days of working in a warm or hot environment. - Schedule and provide frequent breaks.
-Supply sufficient amounts of drinking water - All employees shall be closely observed by a supervisor or designee during a heat wave.
-"Heat wave" means any day in which the predicted high temperature for the day will be at least 80 degrees Fahrenheit and at least ten degrees Fahrenheit higher than the average high daily temperature in the preceding five days

-An employee who has been newly assigned to a high heat area shall be closely observed by a supervisor or designee for the first 14 days of the employee's employment
+Supply sufficient amounts of drinking water - Any employee who has been newly assigned to a hot environment shall be closely observed by a supervisor or designee for the first 14 days of the employee's employment